Ginger Snaps Baking Affairs

 • Oil: Just a little bit of vegetable oil added to the batter will help to intensify the chocolate flavor, along with adding extra fudginess.

 • Flour: I used all purpose flour.
-Be sure to properly measure your flour (check out "Expert Baking Tips" above).
-Do not directly scoop the flour out with a measuing cup.
+Be sure to properly measure your flour (check out "Expert Baking Tips" below).
+Do not directly scoop the flour out with a measuring cup.

 • Cocoa Powder: I used Hershey's dark chocolate cocoa powder, but you could also substitute it with regular cocoa powder.